SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 ..
 TODO: work out how best to describe super.init() in light of the next section below.

-Subclasses can themselves be subclassed, as shown in the next example:
+Subclasses can themselves be subclassed:

 .. testcode:: inheritance